 OUR STAFF AND BOARD

-At Clark County Food Bank, our staff and board come together to create a workplace that is efficient as well as friendly.
+At Clark County Food Bank, our staff and board work together to build a workplace that is both efficient and welcoming.
+Meet the dedicated team of people who commit their time and talents each day to serving our neighbors across Clark County.

 Staff